hahacen/linear_mode_connectivity_transformer/README.md

 3. the log will be saved to `src/runs`, which can be checked on Tensorboard
 4. the checkpoint is save to `src/checkpoint`
 5. the plots are saved to `graph`

+Note: for clarity, I didn't push my log, checkpoint, and plots on Github, you will have these directories after running the experiments.

+## Overview
+With reference to this [paper](https://arxiv.org/abs/1912.05671), this project delves into the exploration of linear mode connectivity within Transformer models, specifically for language modeling tasks on the Penn Treebank dataset.
+The core objective revolves around understanding the model's stability to Stochastic Gradient Descent (SGD) noise and its implications for linear connectivity.

 ## Key Concepts